Legal pages in your Ecwid store

 - Copy the link.

-- Place this URL on your website.
+- Place the resulting URL on your website – in any place where you want to have it.
 The exact instructions depend on the platform or content management system you use for your site.
 If you are not sure how to add the links, feel free to contact our customer care team.

-The legal pages you need and the content they are to display depends on your business, and laws and regulations in your country.
-We recommend to look for professional lawyer advice regarding this.
+The legal pages that you need and the content they are to display depends on your business and on the laws and regulations in your country.
+We recommend looking for professional lawyer advice regarding this.

 Here are some examples of the legal pages content.